Trailhead: S. Fork Teton/Headquarters Pass

-Itching to get to the mountains, I decided to sashay westward after finishing my hour long CrossFit methods workout at Eastside Fitness (shameless shout out: if you are in the area and want a good sweat session, check them out!).
-A roast beef sandwich for lunch and a chocolate doughnut with chocolate glaze for pregame and I was on the trail.
+Itching to get to the mountains, I decided to sashay westward after finishing my hour-long CrossFit methods workout at Eastside Fitness (shameless shout out: if you are in the area and want a good sweat session, hit them up!).
+A roast beef sandwich for lunch and a chocolate doughnut with chocolate glaze for pregame, and I was on the trail.

-Bear grass is arriving it’s peak season, and I proceeded to take way too many photos of what some call the “boob flower” (if you can’t see it you have obviously not been around enough adolescent boys).
+Beargrass is arriving its peak season, and I proceeded to take way too many photos of what some call the “boob flower” (if you can’t see why then you have obviously not been around enough adolescent boys).
 I will say my frequent stops were for photo ops, but, truth be told, the trail is a steady climb!

 After getting my momentary fill of bear grass pics, we stumbled upon a trail buddy.
 Almost literally.
 The area is known for bears and mountain goats, and luckily we met the latter.
 The fluffy little guy hopped down the trail pretty quickly after being spotted while I bemoaned the achingly painful absence of a zoom lens on my Galaxy s7.

 We proceeded to hike through more trees, I in my mind and Zeus blissfully sniffing all the smells.
 At a creek crossing our reveries were jolted when we spied the goats again.
-This time I get a better look and see there are seven, one a good sized nanny with a small kid.
+This time I got a better look and saw there were seven, one a good-sized nanny with a small kid.
 Again, sorry for lack of photos.
 I just wasn’t close enough.
 I swear they were there though.
 The trials of the dog being my only story corroborator.

 We stopped to gaze at a towering waterfall before eventually topping out to the pristine lake and were almost blown over by a gale of wind (a common occurrence for anyone hiking this area – it becomes instinctual to grab your hat or just turn it around before you make your final crest).

 I had the lake all to myself, which is par for the course hiking the Front.
 I rarely have to share any of my mountain bliss with “strangers”.
-While the lake is gorgeous, the weather wasn’t conducive for reclining much longer than necessary to eat a powerbar, so I scanned for an ascent.
+While the lake is gorgeous, the weather wasn’t conducive to reclining much longer than necessary to eat a PowerBar, so I scanned for an ascent.
 The trail thus far had been good, but I craved some height and more lung burn.
-Snow pack still hugged the lake in many areas, leaving my choices fairly limited, so I decided to head up the south slope drainage.
+Snowpack still hugged the lake in many areas, leaving my choices fairly limited, so I decided to head up the south slope drainage.
 It looked like a scramble over the scree and scrub pine.